By Jean Hofve, DVM (Updated 8/23/16)

 Public opinion is subject to change; and the change is now moving in favor of more humane treatment of all animals.
-The veterinary profession is only just now getting clued in, having added “animal welfare” to its Veterinarian’s Oath late in 2010.
+The veterinary profession is finally getting clued in, having added “animal welfare” to its Veterinarian’s Oath late in 2010 (41 years after it was first written).
 The inertia of the profession is huge and could take many years to shift, especially since there is also a strong financial disincentive to admit that a lucrative procedure is inhumane or even cruel.
 While we wait for veterinarians to catch up, it is necessary to legally mandate some changes now.

 The AVMA’s position statement is carefully crafted to state that “There is no scientific evidence that declawing leads to behavioral abnormalities when the behavior of declawed cats is compared with that of cats in control groups.”
-Well, duh!
-It’s really hard to use a control group when the treatment group is having 1/3 of its paws amputated–cats do know if they’ve been operated on or not.
+For one thing, there have been no such studies; and here’s why: it’s really hard to create or use a control group when the treatment group when it comes to surgery–cats obviously know if they’ve had 1/3 of their paws amputated or not.

 Most studies on declawing have been very short-term (hours to days).
 While not many studies followed cats long enough, or were thorough enough, to fully evaluate post-surgical behavior, at least nine studies reported one or more behavioral complications at some point after surgery.
 In the most credible, long-term studies, the data show that up to 1/3 of declawed cats develop behavior problems after declawing.